 Execution of a singular design or design-related project based on independent research and preliminary design work produced in AP 525 and of sufficient depth and breadth to display a mastery of design skills and comprehensive understanding of the architectural issues related to form, process, judgment, representation, and communication.
 The work is done under the guidance of a thesis advisor chosen by the student.
 2 lecture hours 12 studio hours.
 Pre-req: AP 525 with a grade of C or higher, Master in Architecture major.
 Offered: Spring.

 AP 531 Architectural Internship 6 Cr.

 This course is a bridge between academic experience and professional practice.
 The learning experience moves in both directions.
 Students apply knowledge learned in the classroom to bring practical experience.
 Students secure a position with an architectural, or an architecturally-related/construction-related, firm for a period of at least eight weeks.
 This position must be approved by the course instructor.
 The firm must be willing to submit periodic and final evaluations of the student's performance.
 Students must maintain a journal and write a paper related to professional practice.
 XX lecture hours.
-Prerequisite: Master in Architecture major.
+Pre-req: Master in Architecture major.
 Offered: Occasionally.